rfbaylon/Philosophy-Notes/Random/EA Retreat.md

 - Prerequisite- Goals
 	- What are your most fundamental values?
-- Humans are not automatically strategic (Forum Post) For example, nobody ever looks up how to study ebst despite it being incredibly important.
+- Humans are not automatically strategic (Forum Post) For example, nobody ever looks up how to study best despite it being incredibly important.
-- Time and money are fungible: always try to compare opporitunity cost as a factor of time and money.
+- Time and money are fungible: always try to compare opportunity cost as a factor of time and money.
-- If something takes less than 2 minutes, do it immidiaely
+- If something takes less than 2 minutes, do it immediately
 - If you have an issue set an arbitrary time limit to focus all energy on it (Maybe 5 min)

 ### How to make foolproof plans